Contents

 - Claimed RemovalA Removal which has been submitted by a Project Proponent, but which has not yet been Verified.

-- ConservativePurposefully erring on the side of caution under conditions of Uncertainty by choosing input parameter values that will result in a lower net CO₂ Removal than if using the median input values.
-This is done to increase the likelihood that a given Removal calculation is an underestimation rather than an overestimation.
+- ConservativePurposefully erring on the side of caution under conditions of Uncertainty by choosing input parameter values that will result in a lower net CO₂ Removal or GHG Reduction than if using the median input values.
+This is done to increase the likelihood that a given Removal or Reduction calculation is an underestimation rather than an overestimation.

 - CounterfactualAn assessment of what would have happened in the absence of a particular intervention – i.e., assuming the Baseline scenario.